rizinorg/book/src/first_steps/basic_debugger_session.md

 # Basic Debugger Session

-To debug a program, start radare with the `-d` option.
+To debug a program, start rizin with the `-d` option.
 Note that you can attach to a running process by specifying its PID, or you can start a new program by specifying its name and parameters:

 ```
 $ pidof mc
 32220
-$ r2 -d 32220
+$ rizin -d 32220
-$ r2 -d /bin/ls
+$ rizin -d /bin/ls
-$ r2 -a arm -b 16 -d gdb://192.168.1.43:9090
+$ rizin -a arm -b 16 -d gdb://192.168.1.43:9090
 ...
 ```